JaleelB/callsquare/README.md

 Create a `.env` file in the root directory and add the environment variables as shown in the `.env.example` file.

+## How do I deploy this?

+Follow the deployment guides for [Vercel](https://create.t3.gg/en/deployment/vercel), [Netlify](https://create.t3.gg/en/deployment/netlify) and [Docker](https://create.t3.gg/en/deployment/docker) for more information

+## License

+Licensed under the MIT License.
+Check the [LICENSE](./LICENSE) file for details.

 ## Contributing

 Contributions are welcome!
 Please open an issue if you have any questions or suggestions.
 Your contributions are welcomed and will be acknowledged.

+See the [contributing guide](./CONTRIBUTING.md) for more information.